 The irony of being short Platinum, is that we happen to think Kerr Neilson is a brilliant investor.
 In some respects, we would never have been able to launch a global fund out of Australia, had he not pioneered the acceptance of running a global fund from Sydney.
 Furthermore, his unconstrained approach to investing – one that uses the ability to short and go to cash – to manage investments for his investors is one that we believe in and use.

 But we are not in the business of rating fund managers.
-We are in the business of analyzing investments and Kerr’s business finds itself at the mercy of three trends, of which he has limited control: falling industry wide fees; rising passive investment share; and a breakdown between manufacturing and sales relationships.
+We are in the business of analysing investments and Kerr’s business finds itself at the mercy of three trends, of which he has limited control: falling industry wide fees; rising passive investment share; and a breakdown between manufacturing and sales relationships.

 Our most recent perspectives series explained to investors at length the issues facing the industry and our thoughts on how the industry has to adapt to these challenges from passive, so we won’t discuss the passive switch here.
 It is often said in the media that manager fees are too high.
-That may well be the case, but the direction is unequivocal: see Chart 1 below.
+That may well be the case, but the direction is unequivocal: see Figure 1 below.

 USA based funds, basis points